Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = I'd like to donate. =

 Thanks!
 The donation button assumes $15.00 USD.
 But feel free to adjust that amount up or down as you feel it's appropriate.
 I'm a retired guy who's living off his savings, so every little bit helps.

-Besides, I need the motivation!
+If you use Markup-by-Attribute and want to see me continuing support for it, I encourage you to encourage me with a small donation.

 == Screenshots ==